watzenare/PushApi/README.md

 ![pushApi](img/db_design.png)

+- Agent, it stores the apps that are being created.
+- Users, all the users that will use the service are stored in here, it is only stored its receive identifications.
+- Themes, the different themes that are established for the notifications.
+- Preferences, foreach theme an user can set its preferences in order to choose how he wants to receive the notification.
+- Channels, groups that users can follow in order to get customized notifications.
+- Subscriptions, users that wants to receive channel notifications should be subscribed before.
+- Logs, a sending log that is stored each time a send request is done in order to register the call params request.
+- Subjects, the themes names could not be good names for sending as mail subjects and this table contains a customizable translation (example: user_comment => User has commented your profile).

-It is not represented in any scheme but there are 3 Redis Lists used in order to queue the notifications before send them properly.
+There are also 3 Redis Lists used in order to queue the notifications before send them properly (one list for each possible destination).

 [Back to index](#index)